pajlads/DinkPlugin/docs/json-examples.md

 `killCount` is only specified for NPC/EVENT loot with the base RuneLite Loot Tracker plugin enabled.

-`rarity` is currently only populated for NPC drops.
+`rarity` is currently only populated for NPC drops (and some pickpocket events).
 This data is (imperfectly) scraped from the wiki, so it may not be 100% accurate.
 Also, we do not report a rarity if the NPC always drops the item on every kill.

 The items are valued at GE prices (when possible) if the user has not disabled the `Use actively traded price` base RuneLite setting.
 Otherwise, the store price of the item is used.